County Route 111 (Suffolk County, New York)

-County Route 111 (CR 111) is a north–south county route in Suffolk County, New York, in the United States.
+County Route 111 (CR 111) is a north–south county road in Suffolk County, New York, in the United States.
 It runs northwest and southeast from New York State Route 27 (NY 27) at exit 62 near Eastport to Interstate 495 (I-495) at exit 70 in Manorville.
 It serves as a connecting route between central Long Island and the Hamptons.
 The road is known as Captain Daniel Roe Highway, for Captain Daniel Roe (1740–1820) of Selden, who served in the French and Indian War and was a captain in the Revolutionary War.
 Within Manorville, the road is also known as Eastport Manor Road.
 It also appears on maps as Port Jefferson-Westhampton Road, for the communities in which the route was originally intended to have its north and south endpoints in.